How do you advertise a car that journalists describe as “sturdy, if drab”?

 Subaru was not the first company to create advertisements for gay and lesbian consumers, but it was the first major company in the United States to do it so transparently and consistently.
 Subaru’s lesbian-focused ad campaign was widely discussed, and its success helped spur growth in gay and lesbian marketing.
 By the early 2000s, marketers were writing articles that called gays and lesbians an “underserved market” and “perfect consumers.”

-Moreover, Derderian, like many LGBT people who see a company pitching to the gay market, vetted firms interested in sponsoring the Rainbow Card by looking into the policies they had for their employees, like benefits for same-sex partners.
+Moreover, Derderian, like many LGBTQ people who see a company pitching to the gay market, vetted firms interested in sponsoring the Rainbow Card by looking into the policies they had for their employees, like benefits for same-sex partners.
 This led to a trend of companies making their internal policies more gay-friendly when they wanted to advertise to gay customers.
 When Ford created gay-friendly ads, it revised its policies for its more than 100,000 employees.

 In a sense, all Subaru did was notice a group of customers who often felt unwelcome and invisible, and create ads for them.
 But it was a big deal at the time.
 While companies’ involvement in causes are almost always driven by an interest in the bottom line, it’s heartening that the origins of lesbians’ stereotypical affinity for Subarus is not a cynical marketing campaign, but a progressive one.